X

 I Desperately Needed Dietary Advice.

 Instead, my nice guy doc prescribed an anti-spasmodic drug and recommended "fiber."
+Sound familiar to you?

 By this point it had been years of missing school days.
 Spending holiday family dinners in the bathroom.
 Camping trips stuck in an outhouse.
 Avoiding pizza parties and sleepovers, afraid that I'd get sick.